quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.35.0 – October 16, 2023 =
+* New: add a email tag to show a link to the final invoice
+* New: hooks to the purchase form business fields

 = 1.34.0 – September 21, 2023 =
 * New: show permalinks to credit notes in new refunds